Vasuji/CarND-Vehicle-Detection/Project_writeup.md

 ```
+I amde the study for different color spaces which are available in code cells:14,15,16,17,18,19,20.
+Using YCrCb color space, it became easy to deal with false positives.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).